awesome-webextension/webpack-target-webextension/README.md

 Here are known issues:

-- Chunk splitting is not working for the background service worker.
+- `experimental_output` is necessary for chunk splitting.